sonic-net/SONiC/doc/srv6/srv6_static_config_hld.md

 ```
 ; New table
-; holds local SID to behavior mapping, allow 1:1 or n:1 mapping
+; holds local SID to behavior mapping, the keys are full IPv6 addresses of the SIDs

 key = SRV6_MY_SIDS|ipv6address
 ; field = value